News & Announcements

 Shannon House with some of the Wound Care Team on new chamber delivery day.

-“We treat only the approved indications by UHMS (Undersea & Hyperbaric Medical Society) and there are currently (15) approved indications,” said Shannon House, supervisor of St. Luke’s Wound and Hyperbarics, who will take the role of UHMS president in May.
+“We treat only the approved indications by UHMS (Undersea & Hyperbaric Medical Society) and there are currently (15) approved indications,” said Shannon House, supervisor of St. Luke’s Wound and Hyperbarics, who will take the role of president of the Baromedical Nurses Association in May.
 “The ones we see the most are radiation injuries.
 That includes people who have had cancer treatments and have had radiation. … It can create a lot of problems with your body, because it doesn’t tolerate radiation.”

 Over the years, House has seen the variety of ways hyperbaric therapy can be beneficial for St. Luke’s patients.

 “With carbon monoxide, we’re saving patients from permanent neurological damage,” she said.
-“You can even see when someone comes in with carbon monoxide poisoning how much clearer they are by the end of their treatment by the end of their treatment that first day.
+“You can even see when someone comes in with carbon monoxide poisoning how much clearer they are by the end of their treatment that first day.

 “I’ve seen very terrible foot wounds that I never would have thought would heal go on to heal. … In cases of prostate cancer, we’re the last option because if we can’t stop the bleeding they are going to lose the bladder.”